Summer camps hit with COVID outbreaks -- are schools next?

 “We just need to be vigilant,’’ Prickett said.

-The COVID-19 vaccine in the U.S. is authorized for people as young as 12.
-It could be several months before regulators make a decision on authorizing shots for children younger than that.
-Studies on youngsters under 12 are still going on.
+It could be several months before regulators make a decision on authorizing shots for children under 12.
+Studies on such youngsters are still going on.

 Ford, the teacher whose daughter narrowly escaped getting COVID-19 at a Missouri summer camp, is worried.